 The endogenous cannabinoid system is suspected to play a significant role in migraine pathophysiology[1-3] and several studies have identified differences in ECS functioning and the production of endocannabinoids in migraine sufferers versus controls.[4-7]

-A recent retrospective assessment of 121 adults with the primary diagnosis of migraine headache reported, “Migraine headache frequency decreased from 10.4 to 4.6 headaches per month with the use of medical marijuana.”
-Inhaling cannabis was also reported by many patients to abort the onset of migraine.
-Clinical trial data presented in 2017 at the 3rd Congress of the European Academy of Neurology reported that the daily administration of cannabinoid extracts resulted in a 40 percent reduction in migraine frequency in a cohort of 79 chronic migraine patients.
+In recent years, several studies have documented the efficacy of inhaled cannabis and/or plant-derived extracts for patients with migraines.
+A retrospective assessment of 121 adults with a primary migraine diagnosis reported, “Migraine headache frequency decreased from 10.4 to 4.6 headaches per month with the use of medical marijuana.”
+Inhaling cannabis was also reported by many patients to abort the onset of migraines.
+Observational trial data presented in 2017 at the 3rd Congress of the European Academy of Neurology reported that the daily administration of cannabinoid extracts resulted in a 40 percent reduction in migraine frequency in a cohort of 79 chronic migraine patients.

 Ethan Russo.
 2004.
 Clinical endocannabinoid deficiency (CECD): Can this concept explain therapeutic benefits of cannabis in migraine, fibromyalgia, irritable bowel syndrome and other treatment-resistant conditions?
 Neuroendocrinology Letters 25: 31-39.